Sujoydatta26/100-days-of-code/log.md

 		Completed assignment one.
 Learnt how to use the maps api.
 Plotted the given location in google maps.
 Learnt about android sensors and how to get the values from them.
 	ToDo:
 		Work on how to plot the data from the sensors on a graph.

+Day 12:

+	Progress:
+		Phone is dead.
+Dont like testing in an emulator, will have to wait till new phone arrives.
+Started learning Kotlin for a change.
+Important thing to remember: var is for variable.
+		val is for constant.
+		for explicit type declaration use (eg.):	var a :Int = 10 for explicit type conversion(eg.):		var sum = a.toDouble() + 2.22;
+	ToDo:
+		Learn more kotlin till new phone arrives